m-team-kit/cookiecutter-web-backend/README.md

 This will run the application following the configuration in `compose.yml` and `production.yml` files.
 It automatically loads the environment variables from the `.env` file and creates a postgres database.

 > After the backend is running for first time, the database is empty.
-You need to call the API method `POST /database:create` to trigger the reading of the repository containing the templates index.
+> You need to call the API method `POST /database:create` as admin
+> (env ADMIN_SECRET) to trigger the reading of the repository containing the
+> templates index.

 ## Testing